rorybolt/Gentoo-aarch64_be/README.md

 *Kernel build patches are now available.

-*Stand alone GRUB EFI modules for mmcblk1 and sda
+*Binary GRUB EFI modules for mmcblk1 and sda
 </b>

 Upcoming releases (in probable order)